7 Deadly Types of Cancer Directly Linked to Alcohol Consumption

 “There is strong evidence that alcohol causes cancer at seven sites in the body and probably others.
 Current estimates suggest that alcohol-attributable cancers at these sites make up 5.8% of all cancer deaths world-wide,” the study concludes.
 “Confirmation of specific biological mechanisms by which alcohol increases the incidence of each type of cancer is not required to infer that alcohol is a cause.”

-Let’s take a quick look at the seven specific types of cancers Connor’s study points out.
+Let’s take a quick look at the 7 specific types of cancers Connor’s study points out, along with other terrible side effects of alcohol consumption.

 1. Liver cancer